ghoshnirmalya/nirmalyaghosh.com/readme.md

 # Personal Portfolio using Next.js

-A starter theme for building your own portfolio.
+A starter Next.js template for building your own portfolio.

 ## Getting Started